kubanmar/madas-docs/modules/material.rst

 A generic material object
 ===================================

-The `Material` class is used as a communication protocol between the different components of `simdatframe`.
+The `Material` class is used as a communication protocol between the different components of `madas`.
 If follows a simple schema:

     Every material can be identified by a unique identifier, the `mid`.
 This identifier is usually set by the `API`, and can be reversed to obtain the original data from the external database.